DHRUVMEERWAL/OpenCV_Python_Image_segmentation/README.md

     Count_Unburnt_Red_House(Image,Unburnt_Red_Houses)

-Approch to the problem is to first Count All Blue,Red,Unburnt and Unburnt Red House as :
+Approach to the problem is to first Count All Blue,Red,Unburnt and Unburnt Red House as :

 Burnt Houses = Burnt Blue House + Burnt Red Houses